kashy96/ecommerce-site/README.md

 cd ../frontend
 npm install

-3. Configure environment variables
+3. Configure Environment Variables
-Copy example env files and update them with your credentials: cp backend/.env.example backend/.env cp frontend/.env.local.example frontend/.env.local
+Copy the example environment files and update them with your credentials.
+# Backend
+cp backend/.env.example backend/.env

+Edit backend/.env with your MongoDB URI, NodeMailer SMTP credentials, and other required settings.
+# Frontend
+cp frontend/.env.local.example frontend/.env.local

+Edit frontend/.env.local with your Stripe API keys and backend API URL.
-4. Run the development servers
+4. Run the Development Servers
+Start the backend and frontend servers in separate terminal sessions.

-# Start backend server
+# Backend
 cd backend
 npm run dev

-# Start frontend server
+# Frontend
 cd ../frontend
 npm run dev

+The backend typically runs on http://localhost:8000 (or your configured port).
+The frontend runs on http://localhost:3000.

+5. Access the Application
+Open http://localhost:3000 in your browser to explore the e-commerce platform.

+📬 Contact
+Have questions or feedback?
+Reach out to me on LinkedIn https://www.linkedin.com/in/muhammad-kashif-928655142/ or open an issue on the GitHub repository.

+🌟 Acknowledgments

+Built with ❤️ by [Your Name]
+Inspired by modern e-commerce platforms and full-stack development best practices